 Legco By-election: democrats reclaim 2 of 4 places, still losing ground to secure veto power

-Eventually, candidates from the pro-democracy camp managed to retain half of the four disqualified seats in the Legislative Council by-election yesterday, showed in the final voter turnout rate today.
+Candidates from the pro-democracy camp eventually managed to retain half of the four disqualified seats in the Legislative Council by-election yesterday, showed in the final voter turnout rate this morning.

 However, these equal shares do not enable the whole camp to reseize the power to block most bills as it still falls short of the influence significant enough to strike a balance in this semi-democratic legislature's split voting system.